mrkuz/kradle/README.md

 - The tasks `showDependencyUpdates`, `analyzeCode`, `analyzeDependencies`, `generateDocumentation`, `uberJar` and `buildImage` are no longer aliases.
 Instead, they are independent tasks.
 - __Breaking change__: `run` no longer sets `DEV_MODE=true`
+- JMH and detekt versions are now configurable

 ### Version 1.1.0 (2021-09-09)